Jericho1060/DU-Mining-Units-Monitoring/README.md

 You don't have to touch slots name or anything, the script will detect all elements automatically.

+### installing the script

+Copy the content of the file config.json then right clik on the board, chose advanced and click on "Paste Lua configuraton from clipboard"

 ### informations

 Mining units will be displayed in the order they are linked to the board